pymupdf/pymupdf-fonts/README.md

 # Similarly when using the TextWriter class.
 ```

 In PyMuPDF v1.17.4 we will simplify the usage by convenience wrappers.
+E.g. to use font "Fira Mono Regular" just do this: ``font = fitz.Font("fimo")``.

 The following table maps `"code"` values to fonts:

 | code | font |